danaikorre/dsmanufacturing.github.io/index.md

 ## Course Delivery Information
 * Start Date: 15 June 2020
-* Course Duration: 5 weeks, complementing self-directed online learning with two hand-on sessions per week via a virtual classroom
+* Course Duration: 5 weeks, complementing self-directed online learning with two hands-on sessions per week via a virtual classroom
 * Total Hours: 50-100 (Lecture Hours 10; Tutorial Hours 20; Independent Study Hours 30-70)
 * Method of Assessment: Coursework 100%, which is the submission of your final project.
 * The course does not give grades, but rather a PASS/FAIL.

 ## Entry Requirements
 A UK 2:1 honours degree, or its international equivalent.
-If you __do not__ meet the minimum academic requirement, you may still be considered if you have relevant work experience preferably with:
+If you __do not__ meet the minimum academic requirement, you may still be considered if you have relevant work experience preferably with one or more of:

-* a basic knowledge of programming in Python or JavaScript.
+* basic knowledge of programming in Python or JavaScript,
-* experience using Adobe Illustrator or equivalent
+* experience using Adobe Illustrator or equivalent,
-* experience creating basic visualisations in, e.g., Excel, SAS, Tableau or PowerBI
+* experience creating basic visualisations in, e.g., Excel, SAS, Tableau or PowerBI,
+* or other similar experience working with data

 If you are unsure whether you meet these criteria please send your CV to [bayes-training@ed.ac.uk](bayes-training@ed.ac.uk).